jondy/pyddd/README.md

 Installation
 ============

+Since Pyddd is written in the Python language, you need to install Python (the required version is at least 2.6).

 Linux
 -----

-* First, you need build GDB with Python.
+* Rebuild GDB with Python and reinstall it.
+* Extract Pyddd package.
-* Then, unzip Pyddd package, build pyddd-ipa.
+* Build pyddd-ipa.

 .. code-block:: bash